tca_logo

 blogimage_1

 The new high-density mixed-use apartment project on a 5.13 Acre site in Mission Valley, San Diego, provides 267 residential units and 10 shopkeeper units.
 The Type III apartment building wraps a 5-story Type I parking garage, and provides 3,600 square feet of commercial and 6,000 square feet of retail use.
 Organized around 3 courtyards which are programmed with residential amenities, the building’s architecture is designed in a contemporary style.
 Fundamental to the design is the connection of pedestrian access to and from the site.
 Holding the edge of the buildings 20 feet back from the curb of Camino De La Reina and carving out a 4,000 square-foot space for corner and central public plazas provides a vibrant, pedestrian-oriented atmosphere.
 Locating the project’s “front door” adjacent to the large central public plaza allows for a sense of arrival and shared pedestrian experience between residents and public visitors.
+The project achieved LEED Gold certification.

 High-MASS